josh-spratt/cartographer/README.md

 * **Data Source Management:** Connect to your PostgreSQL database and manage connection details securely.

-## Built with:

-* **Frontend:** React
-* **Backend:** Python (Flask)

-## Getting Started:

-1. Clone the repository: git clone git@github.com:josh-spratt/cartographer.git
-2. Install dependencies: Refer to the documentation for installing dependencies for React development and Flask development on your chosen operating system.
-3. Configure Database Connection: Update the configuration file with your PostgreSQL database credentials.
-4. Run the application: Follow the instructions in the README.md file for building and running the app.

 **Note:** This is an MVP (Minimum Viable Product) focused on core functionalities.
 Future development will include support for additional database types, data lineage tracking, and version control.

 Feel free to contribute!
 We welcome pull requests and suggestions for improvement.